Getting started with Amazon MQ

 - Manage your IoT devices using MQTT (Message Queuing Telemetry Transport).

 ActiveMQ transmits messages from sender to receiver.
-It can connect multiple clients and servers and allows messages to be held in queue, instead of requiring both the client and server to be available simultaneously in order to communicate.
+It can connect multiple clients and servers and allows messages to be held in a queue, instead of requiring both the client and server to be available simultaneously in order to communicate.
 Messaging can still happen even if one application is temporarily unavailable.

 ActiveMQ sends messages between producers, which create messages and submit them for delivery, and consumers, which receive and process messages.
 The ActiveMQ Broker routes each message through one of two types of destinations: